Charterers Paying Premium for Scrubber Equipped Tonnage

 Premium being paid for tonnage fitted with scrubbers compared to tankers without the technology on board.
 File Image / Pixabay

-Recent bullish comments on the commercial advantages of scrubber-equipped vessels seems to be holding true, with Gibson reporting that charterers are paying a premium for scrubber equipped tonnage.
+Recent bullish comments on the commercial advantages of scrubber-equipped vessels seem to be holding true, with Gibson reporting that charterers are paying a premium for scrubber equipped tonnage.

 "Recently, there have been several T/C deals with all oil majors, where a notable premium has